 7R: Would you equate your process as a costume designer to acting?

-7R: Dominic said that he was modelling the film after the look of early ‘60s films.
-Were there any particular visual references in cinema that you looked at?
+7R: Dominic said that he was modelling On Chesil Beach after the look of early ‘60s films.
+Were there any particular visual references in cinema that you looked at for the costumes?

 Another film that I looked at was Woman in a Dressing Gown, an old black and white film.
 It was based on this woman who’s going slightly mad.
 She can’t function anymore.
 She always wears this dressing gown and her husband is always working, so that gave me some lead to the characters of the Mayhews.

 7R: You’ve done a lot of period pieces.
-What’s your general approach to researching a certain period?
+What’s your general approach to researching a certain period to design the costumes?

 I love period.
 I like history.
 I’m nosey.
 I want to know why.
 I take inspiration from different characters in life.
 You go to research at the V&A. I went to some very interesting exhibitions in Compton Verney: they were doing this amazing 1950s exhibition of clothes, and one of the dresses there I took photographs of and then recreated it.
 You go and do the legwork, and then you get more of an understanding of the era that you’re trying to create through costume.

 Some of the pieces that you put on can look very strange to modern eyes, like Saoirse’s jacket on the dress.
 It’s a very odd shape, where the darts are, where everything is… but it’s those kind of oddities that make a period.

 7R: I’d imagine it was more difficult to get into the characters’ heads in On Chesil Beach to design the costumes because the film takes place over so many decades.
 How did you chart their progression between 1962 and 2007?